Sourdough Starter for Beginners- No Scale Needed

 Action & Ingredients:

-• Discard half of your starter again.
+• Discard half of your starter

-• Refeed with 1 cup flour and 1 cup water, stirring until smooth.
+• Refeed with 1 cup of flour

 • Cover loosely.